akomp22/crack_segmentation/README.md

 # image_segmentation
-unet for detection crack on image of metal specimen
+unet for detection of cracks with varying scale